Paediatric investigation plans

 This requirement also applies when a marketing-authorisation holder wants to add a new indication, pharmaceutical form or route of administration for a medicine that is already authorised and covered by intellectual property rights.

-Joint procedural information is available from EMA and the United States Food and Drug Administration (FDA) for medicine developers submitting a PIP to EMA and an initial pediatric study plan (iPSP) to the FDA for a COVID-19 vaccine or treatment:
+Joint procedural information is available from EMA and the United States Food and Drug Administration (FDA) for medicine developers submitting a PIP to EMA and an initial pediatric study plan (iPSP) to the FDA.

-The joint document aims to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines.
+This joint document aims to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines:

-It describes the information the two regulators typically require for their evaluations, to support:
+Given the rarity of childhood cancers, this joint guidance aims to speed up the development and authorisation of cancer medicines for children.
+It describes the information the two regulators typically require for their evaluations to support:

-New: EMA runs a pilot to test a 'stepwise PIP' agreement which would introduce a partial development programme supporting the authorisation of innovative medicines for children.
+EMA is running a pilot for a 'stepwise PIP' agreement which would introduce a partial development programme supporting the authorisation of innovative medicines for children.

 This programme would be conditional on the development of a full PIP once sufficient evidence becomes available.
 It would rely on predefined steps agreed with the EMA's Paediatric Committee (PDCO), such as applicants being able to hold discussions with the PDCO once they obtain more data.